MarcPayz/SOAR-EDR-LAB/README.md

-# Network-Monitoring-Lab (In progress)
+# Firewall project (In progress)

 ## Objective

-The objective of this lab is to practice using a variety of network monitoring tools within a realistic enterprise environment, while also integrating different types of controls, including corrective, detective, and preventative measures.
+The objective of this project is to configure pfsense as a firewall

 ### Tools Used